tomszilagyi/tomszilagyi.github.io/_posts/2016-03-03-DiGenO-tutorial.md

 problem.
 The less interesting parts are omitted; please check `src/example_string.erl`.
-It should also be noted that the DiGenO utility module `utils` contains several useful facilities for writing functions that operate in a probabilistic manner (eg. use random selection).
+It should also be noted that the DiGenO utility module `utils` contains several useful facilities for writing functions that operate in a probabilistic manner (e.g. use random selection).

 {% highlight Erlang %}